jamiephan/HeroesOfTheStorm_TryMode2.0/MODDING.md

 All XML modifications must be inside the `Mods` folder (`./(10)trymemode.stormmap/base.stormdata/Mods`).
 Any subdirectories, file name, amount are not limited.

-I also recommend using the tool `generatexml` to build the XML file, for more, see [TOOLS.md](TOOLS.md).
+I also recommend using the tool `buildxml` to build the XML file, for more, see [TOOLS.md](TOOLS.md#tools-buildxml).

 ## Editing the Galaxy Script Files

 Modifications of Galaxy files in (`./(10)trymemode.stormmap/base.stormdata`), same as where the custom command library located at.

-I have also published the `Modules_Editor.SC2Mod` in `(10)trymemode.stormmap/base.stormdata/Modules/` that you can open it in SC2 Editor, However this is how you should us it, or at least how I do it:
+I have also published the `Modules_Editor.SC2Mod` in `(10)trymemode.stormmap/base.stormdata/Modules/` that you can open it in SC2 Editor, However due to some issues between SC2 Editor and Heroes (some functions and variables does not exist is both sides or even have incompatible function signature)

-**IMPORTANT: DO NOT do this to `LibModuleLoader.galaxy` and `Module Loader` in SC2Editor or the whole mods will fail.**
+**IMPORTANT: DO NOT do this to `LibModuleLoader.galaxy` and `Module Loader` in SC2Editor or the whole modding will fail.**

-## Modifying Current Mod Files:
+### Modifying Current Library Files:

 1. Change The Viewing mode to Triggers, or Pressing F6:
 ![](https://i.imgur.com/tjWy1BG.png)